United States Senate: History

-The drafters of the Constitution debated more in how to award representation in the Senate than with any other part of the Constitution.
-While bicameralism and the idea of a proportional "people's house" was widely popular, the discussion about representation in the Senate proved to be very contentious.
-In the end, some small states, unwilling to give up their equal power with larger states under the Articles of Confederation, threatened to secede and won the day by a vote of 5–4, in what became known as the Connecticut Compromise.
+The drafters of the Constitution debated more about how to award representation in the Senate than about any other part of the Constitution.
+While bicameralism and the idea of a proportional "people's house" were widely popular, discussions about Senate representation proved contentious.
+In the end, some small states—unwilling to give up their equal power with larger states under the Articles of Confederation—threatened to secede in 1787, and won the day by a vote of 5–4 in what became known as the Connecticut Compromise.
+The Connecticut Compromise provided, among other things, that each state—regardless of population—would be represented by two senators.